3 to 4-year-olds

 At Chinmaya Blossoms, we have taken care to thoughtfully integrate our program with the best of both worlds – a synthesis of modern, respected early childhood educational philosophies; evidence-based child research; and life-enhancing wisdom of ancient Eastern tradition.

 We offer a program in which tradition meets innovation to offer a new paradigm in early childhood education.
-Our curriculum is uniquely designed to integrate STEAM-based learning and value-based integrated education for your child.
+Our curriculum is uniquely designed to integrate STEM-based learning and value-based integrated education for your child.

 Language and Literacy